10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 Four-stroke

-The four-stroke engine has two extra strokes that are dedicated to lubricating the moving parts with oil.
-This reduces wear on the parts relative to a two-stroke engine, and it means that four-stroke engines should last longer.
-It also means that they have more moving parts, which means more can go wrong, but if you care for it properly, you should see a longer life out of a four-stroke engine than a similar two-stroke.
+The four-stroke engine has two extra strokes dedicated to lubricating the moving parts with oil.
+This reduces wear on the parts relative to a two-stroke engine, and four-stroke engines should last longer.
+They have more moving parts, and more can go wrong, but if you care for it properly, you should see a longer life out of a four-stroke engine than a similar two-stroke.

 You can use standard gasoline with a four-stroke engine, though you will likely want to find a gas station that doesn’t add ethanol into the mix as smaller four-stroke engines frequently don’t handle it well.
-You also have to add engine oil through a separate valve on the tool.
+You must also add engine oil through a separate valve on the tool.

 - Long-lasting